 Monitor abnormalities in milk.
 One of the pieces of equipment that I sell at my dairy equipment business is a “strip cup”, a little cup with a screen on top that you squirt samples of your cow’s milk into as you prep her for milking so you can spot any abnormal milk or flecks of solid milk or clots, also called "garget", which can be an indication of an udder infection or mastitis.
 Strip cups can also drive a dairy farmer crazy and cause him or her to worry and call the vet for no reason.
 Small flecks or clots of milk can appear on the cup's screen for a variety of reasons that have nothing to do with mastitis.
 Don’t tell anyone but I put my strip cup on the shelf years ago and watch for mastitis problems by simply observing my cows and their milk and testing it routinely.

 Another method you can try for early detection of mastitis is called the California Mastitis Test, or CMT.
 Some dairy farmers swear by them.
 I swear at them!
 Like strip cups they can drive you crazy worrying about mastitis.
 It is far better to have your cows’ milk tested by a dairy-testing lab such as DHIA.
 Ask your vet about it.

-If your cow's udder looks and feels normal when you prep and milk her and she is behaving normally then she is probably okay.
+Monitor behavior.
+If your cow's udder looks and feels normal when you prep and milk her and she is behaving normally, then she is probably okay.
 A normal cow should always either be eating, drinking, chewing her cud or sleeping.
 If one of your cows isn’t, something may be wrong with her.
 As long as she isn’t in distress, the first thing to do is take her temperature.
-It should be around 101.5 F but it does vary from time to time.
+It should be around 101.5 degrees Fahrenheit but it does vary from time to time.
 If she is in distress or has a fever, call your vet.